aiman-al-masoud/cinciarellang/docs/wiki/6-classes/README.md

 Greeter == duck.type; // true
 ```

+If two classes define the same method, the method resulting in their combination is taken from the last class in the addition chain.

 ## Interfaces

 There is no  ~~interface~~ keyword.
 To achieve the same functionality, you simply create a class that only contains declarations: